auto3000/meta-pedalpi/README.md

 - a couple software for [JACK](http://jackaudio.org/), [MOD suite](http://moddevices.com/mod-duo) (mod-host, mod-ui, mod-sdk) and [PedalPI v2](https://github.com/auto3000/pedalpii)
 - a recipe 'pedalpi-dev-platform' to generate a complete customized image, please see [pedalpi-dev-platform layer](https://github.com/auto3000/pedalpi-dev-platform) for a simplified setup

+## Baseline

+This branch is based on the Yocto 'morty' release and you can find its latest version at [morty branch](https://github.com/auto3000/meta-pedalpi/tree/morty).

+For info on available baselines, please refer to [master branch](https://github.com/auto3000/meta-pedalpi/tree/master) of this repository.

 ## Dependencies

 This layer depends on: